Born-Digital-US/islandora_iiif_hocr/README.md

 This module is part of the Islandora project and extends the Islandora IIIF component module to support IIIF search results annotations.
 This provides the back-end support for on-page highlighting of search results within image viewers such as [Mirador](https://github.com/ProjectMirador/mirador) via the [Islandora Mirador](https://github.com/islandora/islandora_mirador) module.
-On its own this module does not provide any end-user functionality.

 ## Installation

 Until this gets added to Packagist, you will need to add this project to your composer.json's repositories section.